 - If you are using GI Bill benefits to fund your education, there may be certain international destinations or exchange programs that are not covered by your benefits, so be sure to check with the Financial Aid office ahead of time.

 The courses you take on IBEX will depend on the partner school you attend and your own concentration(s) and minors.
-You will meet with both an Academic Adviser and an International Exchanges & Special Programs staff member to plan your courses before departure.
+You will meet with both an Academic Adviser and a Global Experiences Office staff member to plan your courses before departure.

 What classes can I take on IBEX?